Merkoba/Meltdown/commands.md

 ---

-### trim

-Remove the last item of a conversation

----

-### trimstart

-Remove the first item of a conversation

----

 ### delete

 Remove a specific item of a conversation.
 You can use a specific number, or words like 'first' and 'last'